 But, when it comes to quitting cigarettes—menthol or otherwise—communities need support, says Dr. Gardiner.
 “We’re going to need federal support for smoking cessation services, particularly those that are culturally sensitive and culturally appropriate for the different communities using menthol cigarettes,” he explains.
 A culturally sensitive smoking cessation intervention takes into account the characteristics of the community it’s serving, including race, ethnicity, socioeconomic status, faith, health risk factors, and more.
 Though more research is needed, some studies show that culturally appropriate smoking interventions for Black smokers can be more effective than traditional interventions.

 In its announcement, the FDA noted that it will work with other federal agencies to support menthol smokers with “broad and equitable access to all the tools and resources” that can help them quit.
 However, time will tell whether these resources are truly tailored to communities that need help quitting menthol cigarettes the most.

 “We can ban menthol, but we have to support those people who’ve been smoking these cigarettes for 20 years or so,” says Dr. Gardiner.
 “This is a major step forward, but at the same time, it’s only the beginning of the end.”

-This article has been medically reviewed by Jamillah Hoy-Rosas, MPH, RDN, CDCES, and VP of Clinical Operations at One Drop.
+This article has been clinically reviewed by Jamillah Hoy-Rosas, MPH, RDN, CDCES, and VP of clinical operations at One Drop.